aosabook/500lines/functionalDB/chapter.md

          to-be-updated-set (get-in index update-path #{})]
      (assoc-in index update-path (conj to-be-updated-set update-value))))
 ````
-All of these components are added as a new layer to the given database; all that’s left is to update the database’s timestamp and top-id fields.
+All of these components are added as a new layer to the given database.
+All that’s left is to update the database’s timestamp and top-id fields.
 That last step occurs on the last line of `add-entity`, which also returns the updated database.

 We also provide an `add-entities` convenience function that adds multiple entities to the database in one call by iteratively applying `add-entity`.